 - people over 65 years of age.

 Watch Video - ACT Chief Health Officer, Dr Kerryn Coleman on ways to look after your health in the smoky conditions.

 Our advice to the community is that it is best to avoid exposure to the smoke through staying indoors where possible, and not using evaporative air conditioners which draw air into the house from outside.

 Ordinary paper masks are not effective at filtering smoke, however do not cause any harm if people choose to wear them and they feel they get some benefit.

 Evidence shows P2 and N95 masks do filter some smoke and are most commonly used in occupational settings where exposure to airborne particles occur on a regular basis.
-However they cannot completely eliminate exposure to smoke, and as they can be difficult to fit and use appropriately, they are not recommended for use in the general community as an alternative to avoiding outdoor exposure.
+However they cannot completely eliminate exposure to smoke, and as they can be difficult to fit and use appropriately, they are not an alternative to avoiding outdoor exposure.

 If you choose to use a mask outdoors, please refer to our Use of P2/N95 Masks factsheet and watch this instructional video to learn how to fit the mask properly.